ucsb-cs48/w19/_lectures/lect06.md

 * The "Gems" section should really be "dependencies".
    * What programming languages and frameworks are you using?
    * "Gems" is a Ruby specific way of saying this.
+   * Remove "Gems" if you aren't using Ruby, and replace it with Dependencies

+* Make things like [node.js](https://nodejs.org/en/), [React](https://reactjs.org/), etc. hyperlinks to those frameworks, not just words.

 * The README.md is a developer facing document, not a user facing document.